 30 people try to escape their lives by taking a tour on a bus to Nanaki village.
 However, the village is not what it seems and they soon find themselves trapped and unable to leave.
 Then lots of weird things happen.
+And I do mean LOTS of WEIRD things happen.

 I’m really not sure what it is.
 The first few episodes I found quite amusing even as the mystery kind of fizzled and I quickly lost hope for any real tension or drama to be found.
 And watching the introductions a second time, they are even more poorly written than the first time. throughout the entire series listening to the character conversation is like reading someone’s twitter feed without putting any of the comments into context.
 And while that can be amusing, it doesn’t make for a great story or compelling viewing.